Family & Community of Support Program

-Once at Veritas Collaborative, each individual will be served in our on-site school to maintain the student’s attendance record and educational needs.
-The student can stay enrolled in their school at home.
-The Education Coordinators will collaborate with the student’s teachers and will use the curriculum from the student’s home school, when available, in order to create a smooth transition back to the home school upon discharge from Veritas Collaborative.
+Once at Veritas, each individual will receive instruction in our on-site school, led by certified teachers, to maintain their attendance record and meet their educational needs.
+The student can stay enrolled in their home school.
+Our Education Coordinators will collaborate with the student’s teachers and will use the curriculum from the student’s home school, when available, to create a smooth transition back to the home school when the student leaves Veritas.

 Should the student be in treatment during the summer months, our Education Team will provide science and art enrichment and independent learning projects when appropriate.
 An Education Coordinator is also available to counsel students on their academic coursework, SAT/ACT preparation, college planning, and other education-related topics.

-Education Coordinators are highly qualified teachers with specialized training to work in the treatment environment.
+Education Coordinators are highly qualified teachers with specialized training in the treatment environment.
 Each student will follow their individual learning objectives during regularly scheduled school times in our classrooms.
-In addition to the instruction provided by our Education Coordinators, we have many academic resources including online courses available and graduate-level tutors.
+In addition to the instruction provided by our Education Coordinators, we have many academic resources available, including online courses and graduate-level tutors.

-Communication between the student’s home school and the Veritas Education Team is essential in planning an appropriate educational program.
-The Education Coordinators will work with the student’s school, parents and clinicians to create an appropriate academic plan.
+Communication between the student’s home school and the Veritas Education Team is essential in planning an appropriate education program.
+The Education Coordinators will work with the student’s school, parents, and clinicians to create an appropriate academic plan.
 The home school will continue to be the school of record, and any grades given for work completed will be in the name of the home school.